Middletown and the Connecticut River

 More random facts from the sign: The Air Line Swingbridge (below), opened in 1872, was the first bridge to span the Connecticut River in the state.
 And it still stands today!
 The horrific Arrigoni Bridge, built in 1938, is still the one bridge from Middletown across the River.
 As anyone who must drive it knows, there are accidents all too frequently on it, due to its antiquated design.

 As the need for shipping via water waned, so too did Middletown.
 The final nail in the coffin came when Route 9 was built separating the city from the river.
-Of course, Route 9 is still a highway with traffic lights in Middletown, which makes me nuts.
+Of course, Route 9 is still a highway with traffic lights in the middle of it.
+Which is terrible.